FredericoMetelo/peersim-environment/README.md

 ```
 Internally we always pass a config file to the Peersim simulation tool.
 When the configs are passed as a `Dict` or `None` a configuration file is generated.
 The details of the possible configurations are in the next section.

 <a name="Configurations"></a>
-## Configuratons of the Model
+## Configurations of the Model

-A list of possible configurations is as follows, add this lines anywhere in the configuration file:
+To develop our simulation we utilized the Peersim simulation engine, which allows for large-scale simulations with high dynamicity to be run.
+Furthermore, the Peersim Engine allows for customizable and in-depth configuration of the simulation through configuration files.
+A feature we find very useful.

+In the subsequent section, we will delve into a comprehensive explanation of the simulation configurations.

 <a name="ConfiguringTheSimulation"></a>
 ### Configuration of the Simulation
-Note: Entries without the format <protocol|init|control>.string_id.parameter_name are just constant values that help define other variables.
+Before beginning to explain the possible configurations of the different parts of the network we need to go over what these parts are.
+The simulation works by first generating a set of nodes that can be of two different types, Workers and Clients.
+The Clients act as task generators of work and collect metrics on the conclusion of tasks.
+Whereas the Worker Node acts as a processing node for said tasks, meaning the Worker node is the one doing the actual computing of the tasks.
+The Worker nodes also may host a controller component, which is a protocol that will run on the same node of the workers and is responsible for collecting information about the node's neighborhood and sending information about the node's neighborhood in one-hop broadcasts.

+The challenge of task offloading encompasses various configurations, and we have implemented some of these specific instances.
+These include Online-Binary task offloading, where the decision to offload the next available task is made dynamically; and Batch Task offloading, where, at each time step, decisions are made for every task that arrived in the last time-step regarding offloading.
+Furthermore, we are working on implementing a dependency-cognisant task offloading simulation.
+The selection of these modes is done by defining a base file that outlines the appropriate protocols for each instance of the problem.
+Beyond determining the simulation mode, the configurability extends to a range of global parameters applicable to all instances, in the remainder of this section we will be going over the different configurations that are allowed.

+The global configurations encompass six domains: Global Configurations, Worker-specific configurations, Controller-specific configurations, Client-specific configurations, Cloud-specific configurations, and lastly, topology and network-specific configurations.

+### Global Configurations
+#### Overall configurations of the simulaiton
-- **Size of the Network** defines the number of nodes in the simulation,
+- **Size of the Network** defines the number of nodes in the simulation, due to the properties of Peersim, if we have stipulated size N to the simulation then there are N workers and N Clients.
-  for 'SIZE' nodes there are 1 Controller Node, 1 Client Node and SIZE-1 Worker Nodes.
-The actual variable that sets the simulation size is
-  'network.size'.
   ```
   SIZE 10
   ...
   network.size SIZE
   ```

-- **Number of times simulation is executed** The constant 'CYCLES' defines the total number of complete cycles (ticks in the simulation) until the simulation ends.
-We should note the actual variable that sets this value is 'simulation.endtime'
+- **Number of times simulation is executed** The constant 'CYCLES' defines the total number of complete cycles (ticks in the simulation) from a simulation starting from 0 to when the simulation ends.
+We should note the actual variable that sets this value is 'simulation.endtime', but for convenience

-  The constant 'CYCLE' is used to define the number of ticks to reschedule the running of an event (IE client sending messages, worker ticking the clock once), I recommend leaving this value at one.
+  The constant 'CYCLE' is used to define the number of ticks to reschedule the making of an offloading decision.
+For example, if the value is left at one an offloading decision will be made every time-step.
   ```
   CYCLES 1000
   CYCLE 1